 You have been appointed to the trusteeship of a public university because you have the ability, concern and willingness to contribute to the public good in the Commonwealth of Pennsylvania.
+Today, trustees have been provided more authority, but with that authority comes more responsibility than ever before.
 As trustees, we are part of a State System that values communication, partnership and transparency.
 Our most important constituency is our students.
 To support them as they deserve, it will take your time, your commitment and your dedication.

-COUNCIL OF TRUSTEES ORGANIZATION AND OPERATION
+COUNCIL ORGANIZATION AND OPERATION